Search StreamScheme

 How to Add Stream Delay on Twitch

 Depending on where you are in the world, there is generally a 5-30 second delay from your current actions to when your viewers will see it.
-To increase that time on the Twitch platform, you must have a Partnership status to set it up in your Creator Dashboard.
+To increase the time of the Twitch stream delay on the platform, you must have a Partnership status to set it up in your Creator Dashboard.

-If you aren’t a partner, you can also set it up through your broadcasting software.
+If you aren’t a partner, you can still change your stream delay settings through your streaming software.

 How to Set Up Stream Delay in OBS Studios